dylanjones784/Markdown-Guide/BestPractiseGuide.md

 - Responses should be labeled for caching or not appropriately.
 If the response is cacheable, the client should then be able to reuse that response data later for a specific length of time.

-- RESTful APIs should each component organized into layers to encourage modularity and a separation of concerns between each aspect of the API.
+- RESTful APIs should have each component organized into layers to encourage modularity and a separation of concerns between each aspect of the API.

 - Clients should be able to navigate throughout the API without prior knowledge of the applications endpoints, and that with a single URI the application should dynamically attach relevant resources via hyperlinks.
 This is called *Hypermedia as the Engine of Application State(HATEOAS).*